yvesmessy/daml/docs/source/app-dev/bindings-scala/index.rst

 There are two main components:

 - The Akka Streams based API
     The API to send commands to the ledger and receive transactions back.

 - Scala codegen
     DAML to Scala code generator.
 Generates Scala classes from DAML models.
 The generated Scala code provides a type safe way of creating contracts (create command) and exercising contract choices (exercise command).

 The reader must be familiar with:

-- DAML language
+- DAML language (TODO insert link)
+- Ledger API (TODO insert link)
 - Akka Streams API
 - Scala programming language